Office-Supply-Ordering/office-supply-flow/README.md

 ## Process Model

 A running example of the process is available in the ‘Process Model’ directory of our GitHub repository.
-This directory also includes our BPMN model, along with all forms and DMN diagrams.
+This directory also includes our BPMN model, along with all forms and DMN diagrams as well as screen recordings of the automation in Camunda in action.